ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Application.md

 ### <a name='Experimentation'></a>Experimentation

-1. user, group or serviceAccount with editor role at project level
+1. user, group or serviceAccount email with editor role at project level

     **user or group has to exist in a Google Cloud Identity (any existing domain)**